RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

     redis-enterprise-operator   1/1     1            1           0m36s
     ```

-## Install the security context constraint
+## Install security context constraint

 The Redis Enterprise pods must run in OpenShift with privileges set in a [Security Context Constraint](https://docs.openshift.com/container-platform/4.4/authentication/managing-security-context-constraints.html#security-context-constraints-about_configuring-internal-oauth).
 This grants the pod various rights, such as the ability to change system limits or run as a particular user.